History of the Cayman Islands

 Government

 The Cayman Islands are referred to as an Overseas Territory (formerly known as a British Dependency) and is a parliamentary democracy with judicial, executive and legislative branches.
-There is a governor appointed by Her Majesty’s Government, who presides over a 15-member elected Legislative Assembly, and is supported by a 7-member Cabinet headed by a minister chosen Premier.
-The Cabinet, chaired by the Governor, consists of five ministers elected by and from within the elected membership of the Legislature, and two appointed civil servants.
-The Legislative Assembly is comprised of 15 elected members who represent the Islands' six districts.
+There is a governor appointed by Her Majesty’s Government, who presides over a 19-member elected Legislative Assembly, and is supported by a 10-member Cabinet headed by a minister chosen Premier.
+The Cabinet, chaired by the Governor, consists of eight ministers elected by and from within the elected membership of the Legislature, and two appointed civil servants.
+The Legislative Assembly is comprised of 19 elected members who represent the Islands' 19 districts.
 In 2024, Mrs Jane Owen is The Governor, Julianna O'Connor-Connolly is The Premier, The Hon.
 Margaret Ramsay- Hale is Chief Justice and Mr. Franz Manderson is the Deputy Governor.

 Current Situation

 In the past few decades the changes in Cayman have been dramatic: the Islands have gone from a subsistence economy in the 1950s to enjoying the highest standard of living in the Caribbean today.
-The population has increased from just 10,000 in 1970 to approximately 81,500 at the end of 2023 with people of over 137 different nationalities making their home here.
+The population has increased from just 10,000 in 1970 to approximately 87,866 in June 2024 with people of over 137 different nationalities making their home here.
 In 1970 visitors numbered just 403, today the islands host around 2.1 million visitors per year and offer one of the most upscale vacation destinations in the Caribbean.

 Urbanism